Unravelling the non-classicality role in Gaussian heat engines: Abstract

 \section{Abstract}

-At the heart of quantum thermodynamics lies a fundamental question about what is genuine ``quantum'' in quantum heat engines.
-With the help of the P-representability expression of classicality, the degree of non-classicality of a bosonic thermal engine - a quantum heat engine consisting of a single bosonic mode as a working substance coupled to a cold thermal and a hot squeezed thermal bath - is quantified.
-For two specific protocols, i.e., a quantum Otto and a generalized cycle, we show that the non-classicality is a fundamental resource for genuinely quantum heat engines.
+At the heart of quantum thermodynamics lies a fundamental question about what is genuine ``quantum'' in quantum heat engines and how to seek this quantumness, so that thermodynamical tasks could be performed more efficiently compared with classical protocols.
+Here, using the concept of $P$-representability, we define a function called \emph{classicality}, which quantifies the degree of non-classicality of bosonic modes.
+This function allows us to explore the role of non-classicality in quantum heat engines and design optimal protocols for work extraction.
+For two specific cycles, a quantum Otto and a generalised one, we show that non-classicality is a fundamental resource for performing thermodynamic tasks more efficiently.